-- 1. 120 semester hours are required for graduation.
-Any additional hours of college-level credit can be used to equal minimum 120 semester hours required for degree. - 2.
-The combination of FIN 280 (Bus Law I) and FIN 380 (Bus Law II) may be substituted for FIN 270 and is highly recommended for accounting majors. - 3.
-Major option or major specialization.
+1. 120 semester hours are required for graduation.
+Any additional hours of college-level credit can be used to equal minimum 120 semester hours required for degree.

+2. Major option or major specialization.

 Finance as a major

 Finance majors must earn a minimum grade of C in each of the courses taken to satisfy the requirements for the finance major AND earn a minimum 2.0 GPA for those major courses.
 It is strongly recommended that the courses listed above for the first two years be completed before the junior year.
 Many of these courses are prerequisites to later requirements.
 The department is accredited by the Association to Advance Collegiate Schools of Business International.
 For finance majors and minors, finance courses completed more than seven calendar years prior to the current term must be repeated.